* Yellen says gradual hikes should continue despite weak inflation

-Earlier in the session, Atlanta Fed Chief Raphael Bostic, a non-voting member this year, said he would want “clear evidence” that prices were firming before committing to another rate increase, but did not rule out another hike in 2017.
+However, Atlanta Fed Chief Raphael Bostic said he would want "clear evidence" that prices were firming before committing to another rate increase.

 Economic data showed U.S consumer confidence fell in September while home sales dropped to an eight-month low in August due to the impact of Hurricanes Harvey and Irma.

-Apple rose 1.72 percent after four straight sessions of losses to help prop up the three major indexes, after Raymond James boosted its price target on the iPhone maker to $180 from $170.
+Apple rose 1.3 percent, posting its first rise after four sessions of losses and propping up the three major indexes, after Raymond James raised its price target.

-Darden Restaurants slumped 6.53 percent after the Olive Garden parent said it expected the negative effects on sales and earnings from Hurricane Irma to be about double that from Hurricane Harvey.
+Darden Restaurants fell more than 6 percent after the Olive Garden parent said it expected the negative effects on sales and earnings from Hurricane Irma to be about double that of Hurricane Harvey.

-Red Hat rose climbed 4.09 percent after the Linux distributor’s quarterly profit came in above estimates and the company raised its full-year forecast.
+Red Hat rose 3.70 percent after the Linux distributor's quarterly profit came in above estimates and the company raised its full-year forecast.